© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dolebury Camp: a large univallate hillfort and associated and later earthworks on Dolebury Warren is a scheduled monument protected by Historic England under reference 1008184.
 View the official record →

-Dolebury Camp is a large univallate hillfort situated on Dolebury Warren near Churchill in Somerset.
+Dolebury Camp is a univallate hillfort situated on Dolebury Warren in Somerset, England, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008184.

 Dolebury Camp: a large univallate hillfort and associated and later earthworks on Dolebury Warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008184.